Rules of Thumb

 How many contacts?

 Motiva Message Testing AI thrives on data.
 While it doesn’t require millions of data points to be effective, it does need contact-level activity over some period of time.
-As a general rule of thumb, we like to see ~2500 contacts flowing through a campaign at a minimum, which would only support simpler optimization scenarios (e.g. small number of variations, short timeframe, etc.) Anything less runs the risk of weaker confidence results.
+As a general rule of thumb, we like to see ~2,500 contacts flowing through a Motiva email step at a minimum, which would only support simpler optimization scenarios (e.g. small number of variations, short timeframe, etc.) Anything less runs the risk of weaker confidence results.
+For results to be shown, Message Testing requires a minimum of 150 contacts per email variation.
+For instance, if you have 3 variations, Motiva will require 450 contacts (3 x 150 = 450) before results are reported.

 Generally speaking, the bigger, the better.
 And don't worry about scale; we work with some of the largest marketing campaigns in the world.